Stephen Hillenburg Animation Scholarship

 - Copy of IRS determination letter certifying 501(c)(3) tax-exempt status

-- The total duration of all work samples may not exceed 10 minutes.
+- Submit 2-3 samples of completed animation.
+The total duration of all work samples amy not exceed 10 minutes.
 The panel will not view more than 10 minutes of required work samples and it is up to the applicant to edit their samples to fit within the 10 minute timeframe.

-- In addition to the required work samples, nominees are also encouraged to submit a complete animated work as supplemental viewing material.
+- In addition to the required work samples, nominees are encouraged to submit a complete short animation as supplemental viewing material.
+Supplemental material can be a complete version of or a different film than your excerpted samples.
 Supplemental material does not count toward your 10 minute sample limit.

-- Submit only samples of work created by the nominee.
+- Submit only samples of work created by the nominated animation creator/director.

 Tips for successful work samples: